-The above was included in a letter supporting approval of the PMP.

-Staff can incorporate the two documents identified for inclusion as appendices to the PMP.
+The above was included in a letter from the ATC to the Planning Commission supporting approval of the PMP on March 6, 2024.
+As noted in the Planning Commission Agenda report, staff can incorporate the two documents identified for inclusion as appendices to the PMP.
 The pedestrian treatments identified in the PMP as well as walk-audits along additional corridors can be included as part of the City's ongoing capital improvement projects and proposed five-year capital improvement program.
-However, staff cannot commit to timelines and further additions to the PMP, such as an implementation plan, outlined in the ATC letter due to current workloads.
+However, staff cannot commit to timelines and further additions to the PMP, such as an implementation plan, outlined in the ATC letter to the Planning Commission as it is outside the scope of the project and will require additional resources, both in staff and funding.
 In addition, the upcoming Safe Routes to School Action Plan will significantly complement the PMP.